-Lying on my back on the floor of my daughters’ bedroom, staring up at the wall as I wait for them to drift off to sleep, one in a toddler bed on my right, and one in a toddler bed on my left.
-I have to wait until the two year old is truly out because as soon as I move to leave the room, I hear “Mommy” coming from her corner of the room and she immediately will start to stir when the hallway light hits her face.
+Lying on my back on the floor of my daughters’ bedroom, staring up at the wall as I wait for them to drift off to sleep.
+One in a toddler bed on my right, and one in a toddler bed on my left, my almost sleeping beauties.
+I have to wait until the two-year-old is truly out because as soon as I move to leave the room, I hear “Mommy” coming from her corner of the room and she immediately will start to stir when the hallway light hits her face.
 I know because it has happened a million times when I try to leave the room and so I might as well just lie here and wait.
 It may be awhile.

 The soft swishing sound of blankets sliding on sheets and the lulling lullaby of the sound machine fill the room.
 There is no sound of heavy breathing yet so I know they are still awake but their eyes are closed and that is a start at least.

-Stretched out there on the hard floor, with a kid-sized pillow under my head, my eyes wander up to the dim figures of glittering princesses parading along the top of the walls, their pink ball gowns and trailing curls lit by the glow of the night light.
+Stretched out there on the hard floor, with a kid-sized pillow under my head, my eyes wander up to the dim figures of glittering princesses parading along the top of the walls, their pink ball gowns and trailing curls lit by the glow of the nightlight.
 The princesses curtsey on each side of the softly swaying fabric flowing down from the ceiling to surround each of my sleeping girls with a canopy.
-I can barely make out their little legs curled under fleece blankets and suddenly a thought struck: Someday they will be too old for princesses.
+I can barely make out their little legs curled under fleece blankets and suddenly a jolting thought pops into my tired head: Someday they will be too old for princesses.

 As I listen to their breathing become slower and deeper, I have this vision of myself peeling the castles and princesses off the walls and packing them up in boxes.
 I start wondering what I would do with all that girly stuff when they grew up and if I would be able to give it away or if the sentimental value would be too much for me to part with.
 I guess I will find out when I reach that stage of parenthood.